amarasovic/interpretability-literature/README.md

 Jiang et al. [To Trust Or Not To Trust A Classifier](https://arxiv.org/abs/1805.11783).
 In *NeurIPS 2018*.

-Kindermans et al. [The (Un)reliability of saliency methods](https://arxiv.org/abs/1711.00867).
-In *ICLR 2018*.

- > Evaluating the reliability of saliency methods is complicated by a lack of ground truth, as ground truth would depend upon full transparency into how a model arrives at a decision---the very problem we are trying to solve for in the first place.

- *  A new evaluation criterion, **input invariance**, requires that the saliency method mirrors the sensitivity of model with respect to transformations of the input.
-Input transformations that do not change network's prediction, should not change the attribution either.

 Feng et al. [Pathologies of Neural Models Make Interpretations Difficult](https://www.aclweb.org/anthology/D18-1407/).
 In *EMNLP 2018*.

  * Input reduction iteratively removes the least important word from the input.